githubutilities/githubutilities.github.io/_posts/2015-02-15-amazon-aws-usage-log.markdown

 4. Validate your phone number by the automated phone call system
 5. Done and wait.

+> the key is the credit card and phone number which should be brand new to `amazon` and address info should base on ip location

 # Entry two -- Edit Amazon EC2 Instance to Allow `ping` Request